fledge-iot/fledge/docs/91_version_history.rst

        - When the data stream from a south plugin included an OMF Hint of AFLocation, performance of the OMF North plugin would degrade.
 In addition, process memory would grow over time.
 These issues have been fixed.
        - The version of the PostgreSQL database used by the Postgres storage plugin has been updated to PostgreSQL 13.
        - An enhancement has been added to the North service to allow the user to specify the block size to use when sending data to the plugin.
 This helps tune the north services and is described in the tuning guide within the documentation.
-       - The notification server would previously output warning messages when it was starting, these were not an indication of a problem and should have been information messages.
+       - The notification service would previously output warning messages when it was starting, these were not an indication of a problem and should have been information messages.
 This has now been resolved.
        - The backup mechanism has been improved to include some external items in the backup and provide a more secure backup.
        - The purge option that controls if unsent assets can be purged or not has been enhanced to provide options for sent to any destination or sent to all destinations as well as sent to no destinations.
        - It is now possible to add control features to Python south plugins.